FC's Email

 I manage many different web pages covering many topics, please let me know which page you are referring to.

 I appreciate feedback concerning broken links on my pages.
 Circuit corrections and software bug reports are always appreciated.
-I will consider adding links to related pages if the content is good, the text is readable (not dark blue on a black background), and there is at least SOME redeeming non-commercial content on the page.
+I will consider adding links to related pages if the content is useful and there is at least SOME redeeming non-commercial content on the page.

-Suggestions for interesting circuit and software designs are interesting to me, but I can't promise that I will design anything soon.
-If an idea intrigues me enough, I may consider designing and publishing a circuit or a program, but please don't expect it to be a priority job.
+Suggestions for interesting circuit and software designs may inspire me, but I can't promise that I will design anything soon.
+If an idea intrigues me enough, I may consider designing and publishing a circuit or a program, but please don't expect it to be a priority job unless you are willing to pay.

 I have received a lot of email from people asking where to get schematics for their TV set or stereo device and asking for help repairing stuff.
 I recommend that you look for a "Sam's Photofact" schematic at your local library, TV repair shop, or a repair parts store.
 Look for Sams Photofacts on the internet search engines.
-I don't recommend repairing your own TV due to the lethal voltages inside.
-I'm not in the repair business myself, I recommend seeking help from a local TV repair shop.
+I don't recommend attempting repairs on older TV sets due to the lethal voltages inside.
+I'm not in the repair business myself, I recommend seeking help from a local electronics repair shop.

-I have a day job and work on my own company at night.
-I don't have a lot of spare time to do designs for people, especially for free.
-I do occasionally do designs as consulting work, please wave money at me to get my attention.
+I'm a very busy person and don't have a lot of spare time to design circuitry for people, especially for free.
+I may be interested in doing consulting work if the work is related to my expertise.
+Please wave money at me to get my attention.
 I start getting interested around the $1000 mark.

 Generally, single-copy hobbyist projects will cost more to design and prototype than the finished project is worth.
 If a product is already available commercially, there's not much point in paying the engineering costs to make a new design.
 That shouldn't discourage you from trying to invent a better wheel.